 Our Deputy Director Educational Development, Professor Rosanne Quinnell, is also working on new opportunities for coordination between students, academics, and Operations staff to facilitate the use of our campuses as living labs.

-Explore existing environmental education courses and units available on campus:
+Explore a few environmental education courses and units available on campus:

 The unit presents the relevance and importance of business mission and strategy, and will introduce the roles of corporate social responsibility, sustainability and change management.